Home » Tech Layoffs 2025: IT Layoffs Meaning, Reason, Labour Law & More

 Also Read - Recession in IT Sector 2024-25: When Will It Start and End

-Firing in IT companies continues in 2024 – with over 124,000 employees let go by August 20.
+Firing in IT companies continues in 2025 – with over 80,000 let go by August.
 Here’s the list of IT companies firing employees.

 CompanyDetails of Layoffs